natsala13/comotion_autonomous_player/README.md

 at the end of the turn.
 In addition, every turn, paths creating collisions between friendly robots, are trimmed according to a collision if existing.

+## Classes
+* algorithms - contain usefull algos such as prm, greedy bonuses collector etc.
+* autonomous_gmae - DEV a module helping the tests simulating a Comotion game
+* heuristic - different heuristics estimating the value of a match
+* players - different autonomous players - The chosen one pseudo_best_path_player
+* plotter - DEV a helper module in order to plot graphs while debugging.
+* utils - helper classes.
+* tests - tests for the autonomous player's code plus simulation of games using config files.

 ## Issues
 - [x] prm module
 - [x] heuristic library